perryrh0dan/powershell/readme.md

 | --------- | ---------- | ------- |
 | Port      | specifiy which port should be exposed to the host system | dev . -Port 4200 |

+### update

+Update this repository with a git pull to keep up with the latest changes.

 ## Options

 Following variables can be set in the `variables.ps1`.